lomuaphe/a3-Experiment/README.md

-### Results of the study
+## Results of the study
 ![](img/revisit-error-table.png)

-This table displays the results of the Log2 Error results for each of the visualization types analyzed, the ranking of accuracy based on the error rate, with 1 being the most accurate, and the lower and upper confidence intervals.
+The previous table displays the results of the Log2 Error results for each of the visualization types analyzed, the ranking of accuracy based on the error rate, with 1 being the most accurate, and the lower and upper confidence intervals.

 ![](img/revisit-boxplot.png)